eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 ## 2.3 Parser layer

+- A parser MUST own all three of normalization, validation and resolution for the data it accepts.
+No other layer MAY normalize an inbound value: not the controller, not the application service, not a mapper, and not a caller preparing input for a parser.
+- Normalization MUST happen once, in the parser that owns the value — for a shared reference, that is the resolving parser every path funnels through, not each of its callers.
+A value that reaches a `…Parsed` MUST already be canonical.
+- A parser SHOULD normalize the inbound value rather than make its lookup tolerant.
+Matching a stored value loosely (a case-insensitive or otherwise widened query) hides the canonical form and gives up an exact indexed lookup; normalizing the input keeps both.
+- An error a parser reports SHOULD quote the value as the caller sent it, not its normalized form, so the client recognises its own input.
 - A parser MUST validate all data entering the application from outside its own database — both requests received on our API endpoints and responses received from calls the application makes to other services.
 Data read from our own database is trusted and MUST NOT require parser validation.
 - A parser MUST be free of side effects other than database reads; it MUST NOT write.
 - A parser MUST return every rejection it decides as a `ParseResult` failure and MUST NOT throw to signal one — not even where the operation reports a single outcome and the endpoint answers with an HTTP error.
 Translating a failure into the client-facing error is the application layer's job, through an outbound error mapper (see [2.7](#27-errors)).
 This governs validation outcomes only; a genuinely exceptional failure, such as a broken database read, is unaffected.